PfCO Conversion

 Our PfCO Conversion course is a 1-day course designed convert your PfCO qualifaction to a General Visual Line of Sight Certificate (GVC), which is now required by the CAA.

-Under new drone laws, which started on December 31st 2020, pilots now need an Operational Authorisation to operate in the Specific Category (increased risk).
+Under new drone laws, which started on December 31st 2020, pilots now need an Operational Authorisation to operate in the Specific Category (increased risk), which refers to drone flights with an increased risk for other persons or air traffic.

 If you have a PfCO qualification, you only have until the 31st of December 2023 to convert to a GVC before you lose your qualification all together and will need to fully retrain to earn your GVC.